astralfrontier/megalos-roll20/src/sheet-page4.md

 Beside the field is a die symbol.
 Click this button to roll a saving throw for that status.

+Statuses **do not impact** the outcome of dice rolls, or modify attributes - you must take these into account yourself.

 Conditions
 ----------